 - accidents occurring in the same circumstances as above, even when occurred at premises comparable to, recognised by, and/or affiliated with the SNS, or through which an institutional activity of the SNS is realised.

 Report of the accident needs to be sent to the SNS together with a medical certificate indicating the place, date, time and reasons of the accident.
 Subsequently the claimant shall send to the School medical reports on the progress of the injuries suffered, for periods not exceeding 60 days, until recovery from said injuries.

-European citizens could own the European Health Insurance Card (T.E.A.M.).
+European citizens could own the European Health Insurance Card - EHIC (in Italian TEAM).
 This card (in Italy you may find it on the back of tessera sanitaria) entitles them to health care in Italy under the same conditions offered in their home country.

 Health care in Italy is provided by the Local Public Health Unit, in Italian Azienda Sanitaria Locale - ASL (or Azienda USL in Tuscany).

 To activate your health coverage:

 > For stays of up to three months: go to the local Presidio ASL and show the T.E.A.M. card or any other document issued in your country of origin and stating your health coverage status in Italy.

 - Ask the local Municipal Ufficio Anagrafe for a certificate of registration in the list of temporary residents.
 In order to get such certificate you must show your T.E.A.M. card or proof of medical coverage in Italy, and a document stating your means of financial support (for SNS students, this document is issued by the Servizio Allievi);

 - Show the certificate of registration and your T.E.A.M. card at the local Presidio ASL.